RetiBridge: Bridging Quantitative Retinal Biomarkers and Qualitative Diagnosis with a Knowledge-Guided Multimodal Large Language Model: Introduction

-Recent retinal foundation models such as RETFound \cite{zhou2023foundation} and RetiZero \cite{wang2024common} have markedly boosted diagnostic accuracy, yet they function essentially as black-box classifiers, providing little easy-to-understand interpretability.
-The emergence of medical MLLMs has partially mitigated this gap.
-Leveraging their vast medical pre-trained corpora and powerful multi-modal capabilities, these models can articulate the entire diagnostic process in natural language.
-Systems such as \textit{LLaVA-Med}~\cite{li2023llava}, \textit{Lingshu}~\cite{xu2025lingshu}, \textit{OphGLM}~\cite{gao2023ophglm}, and \textit{RetinaVLM}~\cite{holland2024specialized} have pushed ophthalmic and systemic disease detection toward expert-level visual reasoning.
-Nevertheless, a critical limitation remains: \textbf{Limited clinician-friendly interpretability.} A clinician--friendly and trustworthy ophthalmic MLLM should therefore jointly model CFP and OCT images.
-It must be able to \emph{quantify abnormal biomarkers} present in each modality, \emph{derive qualitative \textit{sub-inferences}} from those abnormal measurements, and finally \emph{align the resulting sub-inferences with the overall clinical conclusion}.
-As \autoref{figure_1} illustrates, existing medical MLLMs can generate textual explanations for retinal images, yet they still suffer from three key limitations: (i) they seldom provide \emph{quantitative analyses} of abnormal biomarkers; (ii) they struggle to convert those numbers into \emph{qualitative sub-inferences} with clear clinical meaning; and (iii) the produced sub-inferences are often inconsistent with the final diagnostic conclusion, breaking the reasoning chain.
-These shortcomings hinder the safe, large-scale clinical deployment of current ophthalmic MLLMs.
+To reduce reliance on manual interpretation, recent retinal foundation models, such as RETFound \cite{zhou2023foundation} and RetiZero \cite{wang2024common}, have improved automated disease prediction.
+However, their interpretability remains largely limited to post-hoc visual attribution maps \cite{selvaraju2017grad}, which highlight image regions associated with a prediction but do not explain how quantitative retinal biomarkers support the final diagnosis.
+Medical multimodal large language models (MLLMs) offer a way to address this limitation by generating natural-language interpretations of retinal findings and diagnostic decisions.
+General medical MLLMs, such as \textit{LLaVA-Med} \cite{li2023llava} and \textit{Lingshu} \cite{xu2025lingshu}, have demonstrated the potential of generating natural-language interpretations from medical images.
+Meanwhile, ophthalmology-specific models, including \textit{OphGLM} \cite{gao2023ophglm}, \textit{RetinaVLM} \cite{holland2024specialized}, \textit{VisionUnite} \cite{li2025visionunite}, and \textit{RetinalGPT} \cite{zhu2025retinalgpt}, have further advanced retinal image understanding, clinical report generation, and diagnostic reasoning.
+Nevertheless, a critical limitation remains: \textbf{\textit{Limited clinician-friendly interpretability across modalities.}} For diagnostic settings involving paired CFP and OCT images, a clinically useful and trustworthy ophthalmic MLLM should jointly model their complementary information.
+It should be able to \emph{quantify abnormal biomarkers} from each modality, \emph{translate these measurements into clinically meaningful qualitative sub-inferences}, and finally \emph{connect these sub-inferences to a coherent diagnostic conclusion}.
+As \autoref{figure_1} illustrates, representative medical MLLMs can generate textual explanations from paired CFP and OCT images, but may fail in one or more of three key aspects: (i) \emph{quantification of abnormal biomarkers}; (ii) translation of quantitative measurements into clinically meaningful \emph{qualitative sub-inferences}; and (iii) coherent linkage between these sub-inferences and the final diagnostic conclusion.
+These limitations reduce clinical transparency and reliability, constraining the broader deployment of ophthalmic MLLMs.